Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 If Germany's recent regional election had been decided by young people,the far-right AfD would have won.
 The old East German identity has been inherited by a new generation that doesn't mind a few racist politicians.

-Last Sunday's election victory for the Christian Democratic Union (CDU) in Saxony-Anhalt was reassuring for Germany's centrist mainstream parties, but it also carried an undercurrent that disturbed them: Once the pollsters had collated the numbers, it emerged that the far-right Alternative for Germany (AfD) had come first among voters under 30.
+Last Sunday's election victory for the Christian Democratic Union (CDU) in the eastern state of Saxony-Anhalt was reassuring for Germany's centrist mainstream parties, but it also carried an undercurrent that disturbed them: Once the pollsters had collated the numbers, it emerged that the far-right Alternative for Germany (AfD) had come first among voters under 30.
 One in five voters born after 1991 voted for the AfD.

 So what happened?